mathsclub-iiserk/mathsclub-iiserk.github.io/articles/_posts/2021-08-16-least-squares-method.md

 ## About the author

-Satvik Saha is an undergraduate student of mathematics at IISER Kolkata.
-Besides academics, he is an avid chess player, enjoys programming, and an amateur violinist.
+Satvik Saha is an undergraduate student of mathematics, but his sombre aura is just a visor.
+His bow glides effortlessly on his slender violin strings, talking of Fibonacci's spiral, or Lagrange's multipliers.
+An amateur chess player and speedcuber, he is full of surprises - especially when one stumbles upon his elegant coding skills.